 Skip to content

-This readme will explain the building and use of different docker files for use in development and installation of the DTaaS software.
+This document describes the building and use of different Docker files for development and installation of the DTaaS platform.

-NOTE: A local docker installation with compose plugin is a pre-requisite for using docker workflows.
+NOTE: A local Docker CE installation is a prerequisite for using Docker workflows.

 Folder Structure

-There are two dockerfiles for building the containers:
+There are four dockerfiles for building the containers:

 • client.dockerfile: Dockerfile for building the client application container.